-Carbon monoxide connects to red blood cells, robbing oxygen from your body it requires to survive.
-It combines with these cells over 200 times more smoothly than oxygen, creating a condition known as carboxyhemoglobin saturation.
+Carbon monoxide connects with red blood cells, stealing oxygen from your body it has to have to survive.
+It combines with these cells nearly 200 times more effortlessly than oxygen, creating a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, instead of oxygen, then gets brought to the vital organs through the bloodstream.
-In short, carbon monoxide deprives your body of oxygen.
+Carbon monoxide, instead of oxygen, then gets brought to the critical organs through the bloodstream.
+In short, carbon monoxide robs your body of oxygen.
 Organs have to have oxygen; when they don’t have it, they begin to suffocate.

-It takes your body a long time to get rid of carbon monoxide; however, it can be absorbed much more quickly.
+It takes your body a long time to get rid of carbon monoxide; however, it can be absorbed much more rapidly.